0xc0170/git_cheatsheet/README.md

 To sign off and keep the log
 ```
 git am < my.patch
+# use --directory for directory where it should be applied

+# for windows, as patch/*.patch does not work, use find:
+find ./patch/*.patch | xargs git am

+# if there are conflicts use -3, then run git mergetool to resolve conflicts
 ```

 Push local branch to remote branch with different branch name